 If you are a Christian, it can be easy to become so busy with work, family obligations, and other responsibilities that getting involved in church events outside of Sunday services can feel like a burden.
 But finding other individuals to support you on your journey of becoming more like Christ can be revolutionary not only in your faith, but also in your friendships.
 Seek out a way to get involved with others in your church community through a small group, care group, or Sunday school class and begin to forge relationships based on a common ground of faith.

 Do you struggle with feelings of loneliness?
 Is it difficult for you to connect with others due to social anxiety?
 Are you struggling with sex and love addiction or another mental health issue that is causing you to feel isolated and alone?
 It is essential to have social support through relationships, and at Restored Hope, I’ll help you discover ways to connect with others that work for you.
-Give me a call at 734.656.8191 or email me today to schedule your first appointment at my Novi or Ann Arbor offices.
+Give me a call at 734.656.8191 or email me today to schedule your first appointment at my Ann Arbor office.